Opentrons/opentrons-emulation/ARCHITECTURE.md

 ## Questions

-- Are all these utility processes too heavy?
+I looked at how we execute the python script to run analysis in the app to see if it would be suitable for running the emulation executables.
-- Would the sandboxing of the executables inside the utility processes be beneficial for security?
+We use Redux Actions.
+The issues is yhey aren't really meant for long-running native processes like the emulator executables.

-- Can we establish communication between the various processes using the utility process messaging system?
+The best options would either be using [electron utilityProcesses](https://www.electronjs.org/docs/latest/api/utility-process) or utilizing child_process.fork

-    - We would still use, MQTT, CAN, and Serial but use the utility process messaging system as the transport layer.
+Utility processes provide the equivalent of child_process.fork in an electron context.

-So we use Redux Actions for running the analysis.
+They also provide sandboxing, life-cycle management. and an isolated way to communicate with the child processes through a built-in peer-to-peer messaging system.
-They aren't really meant for running native processes like the emulator executables.
+My idea would be to wrap the executables in a utility process and wrap all communication with the built-in messaging system.

-The best options would either be using the utilityProcess or utilizing child_process.fork
+Is it worth it to see if can use the built-in messaging system to communicate with the MQTT, CAN, and Serial communication?
+Or just use the protocols directly?

-Utility processes provide the equivalent of child_process.fork.
-They provide a way to directly manage the lifecycle of the child process from the electron context.
-They also provide an isolated way to communicate with the child processes.
+The only reason I would use the built-in messaging system is to provide better isolation between the executables and the OS.